pingcap/tiflow/docs/contributors/guide/cherry-pick/cherry-pick.md

 ## Initiate a Cherry Pick

-- Add `needs-cherry-pick-release-{version}` label to the PR, the robot will then automatically create a new PR for the cherry pick.
+- Add the tag `needs-cherry-pick-release-{version}` to the PR or use `/cherry-pick release-{version}` in the comments, and the robot will automatically create a new PR for the cherry pick.
 - Your cherry pick PR will immediately get the `do-not-merge/cherry-pick-not-approved` label.

 ## Cherry Pick Review